major33-cyops/cybersecurity-investigations-portfolio/README.md

 - Location: France
 - Usage Type: Data Center / Hosting

----

 ### Analysis
-The IP shows strong indicators of malicious activity based on extremely high abuse reports and hosting infrastructure commonly used in automated attacks such as scanning and brute force attempts.
+The IP shows strong indicators of malicious activity based on a high number of abuse reports and infrastructure commonly associated with automated attacks such as scanning and brute force attempts.

----

 ### Skills Demonstrated
 - Threat Intelligence Analysis